21-Week Anti-Racism Challenge

 Although it has taken time to join in on the conversation, as the student leadership of the GSM, we felt it is necessary to acknowledge the injustices due to the deeply ingrained systemic racism in our country.
 As future business leaders, we have a responsibility to think critically about our actions and intentions.

-As student leaders of the GSM community, to foster a spirit of understanding, safety, and positive change, we plan to put into effect the following items:
+As student leaders, to foster a spirit of understanding, safety, and positive change, we plan to put into effect the following items: